Peer Support Training

 - Access to our Peer Support Network Alumni group after the course is completed.

-£100 deposit required on booking, payment plans are available – please email to discuss this option.
+Course fees due on acceptance of application.
+Payment plans are available – please email to discuss this option.

 Feedback